AliMorty/AliMorty.github.io/_awards/2014-spring-award-4.md

 ---
-title: "Ranked 3rd in term of CGP among 100 students of computer engineering of 2013 Entrance"
+title: "Selected as a member of National Scientific Olympiad in Computer Engineering Team of AmirKabir University of Technology"
 permalink: /awards/2017-spring-award-1
 venue: "AmirKabir University, Computer Engineering And Information Technology Department"
-date: 2017-01-01
+date: 2014-01-01
 location: "Tehran, Iran"
 ---